slawekradzyminski/awesome-testing.com/_posts/2018-08-25-on-being-multiskilled.md

 see [How to get a first job as a tester?](https://www.awesome-testing.com/2018/08/how-to-get-first-job-as-software-tester.html) for beginners and [Testops - the most antifragile testing role](https://www.awesome-testing.com/2018/02/testops-most-antifragile-testing-role.html) for more experienced testers).
-Today I’d like to show you how to put it into practice.
+Today I'd like to show you how to put it into practice.
 I have collected a few tips from multiple fields to make the list more complete.

 ### No not overestimate things you already know

-IT industry has multiple branches and it’s literally impossible to know them all.
-This may be a bit sad realization, but I bet you can’t quickly fill product owner/developer/team lead shoes.
+IT industry has multiple branches and it's literally impossible to know them all.
+This may be a bit sad realization, but I bet you can't quickly fill product owner/developer/team lead shoes.
 Think about it.
 Surely there is still a lot of knowledge to discover.

-Some people lose the ability to see what’s missing in their skills as they get older.
+Some people lose the ability to see what's missing in their skills as they get older.
 They stick to old habits, frameworks, ways of working which become more and more obsolete each passing year.
 This is very dangerous because they not only stop adding value in the current place of work but also lose employability.
 Do not allow such thing to happen.
 Train your mind & body daily.